variationalform/fouvol/README.md

 **_*TO DO:*_** Update with Figure numbers once the paper is in print.

+Note that LaTeX is used as a `matplotlib` interpreter - if you  don't have LaTeX on the host machine you'll need to go through and comment/alter those lines.

 Next, try this:

 ```bash
 ./fouvol.py  -v 0 -s 1 -a -0.5 -T 10 -L 1 --Nt 512 -P
 ```